 Missed last night’s episode of Black-ish or Riverdale or Law & Order: SVU or This Is Us?
 A lot of network TV series can be found the very next day on Hulu.
 The platform is still the easiest way to keep up with network TV if you can’t wait for the entire season to drop on Netflix or some other streaming service in a few months.
 It’s the easiest alternative to a DVR.

 Disney acquired full control of Hulu earlier this year.
-That likely means that shows made by ABC and Fox (both of which Disney now owns) will stay on the platform, including series like Grey’s Anatomy and New Girl, even if other networks eventually yank theirs.
+That likely means that shows made by ABC, Fox and FX (all owned by Disney) will stay on the platform, including series like Grey’s Anatomy and Atlanta, even if other networks eventually yank theirs.

 You can watch live TV on Hulu

-For those looking to totally cut the cord — or who don’t want to pay for services that stream live TV like Sling or Playstation Vue — you can watch 60 channels of live television on Hulu.
+For those looking to totally cut the cord—or who don’t want to pay for services that stream live TV like Sling—you can watch 60 channels of live television on Hulu.

 Hulu ads are a big deterrent

 Subscribers with Hulu’s ad-free plan pay twice as much per month as customers who watch limited ads on Hulu.
-When just about every other streaming service doesn’t include ads, that’s just not worth the cost for bingers.
 Anecdotally speaking, it’s particularly irritating to try to binge-watch a show and be forced to watch the same rotation of three ads over and over again.

 Hulu could lose a lot of its licensed content

 Increasingly, networks like CBS and NBC are building their own streaming service platforms to compete with Netflix.
-Right now, Hulu has rights to shows like 30 Rock and This Is Us that it will lose if NBC decides to take those shows back and house them exclusively on their own service.
+As a result, Hulu is losing rights to shows like The Office and Parks and Recreation.
 Unlike Netflix, Hulu has failed to build a solid stable of original content to keep customers returning even once those network shows are gone.

 What To Watch

-Hulu and the BBC snatched up the rights to Sally Rooney’s buzzy novel — about a modern, messed-up romance between two Irish teens — before it was even published this year.
-Lenny Abrahamson, who directed the acclaimed adaptation of the book Room, is helming the project and has already begun filming.
+Hulu and the BBC snatched up the rights to Sally Rooney’s buzzy novel—about a modern, messed-up romance between two Irish teens—before it was even published in 2019.
+Lenny Abrahamson, who directed the acclaimed adaptation of the book Room, is helmed the project about two on-again-off-again teen lovers.
+The heat between the two leads left the Internet swooning.

 Those who yearn for the TV of yesteryear but don’t want to pay a huge cable bill